fpereiro/backendqual/readme.md

 All errors will be sent to a funnel, which can be as simple as a log file, or can be as sophisticated as a set of external services that receive, manipulate, aggregate and fire notifications when certain items are received.
 The essential thing is to note all the errors and send them to the same place, with as much background information as possible.

-I advocate zero-tolerance to abnormal activity: there should be no known errors or warnings that are tolerated but might hamper the correctness of the backend.
+I advocate zero-tolerance towards abnormal activity: there should be no known errors or warnings that are tolerated but might hamper the correctness of the backend.
 Every event can only be error or an expected outcome, never both.

 By noting errors and sharply distinguishing from normal operations, errors are fixed faster and new errors (or old errors that were lurking behind the surface) appear much clearer.
 Eliminating the sources of error must be the highest priority for those working on the backend.
 Errors are, after all, unexpected outcomes, which are the very opposite of quality according to our initial definition.

+Errors should trigger notifications for those maintaining the backend, so they can be worked on with the utmost priority.

+Some errors, however, might not merit an alert, but still should be logged and reviewed periodically.
+Examples of the latter are: 1) users entering a wrong username/password combination (but not repeatedly); 2) untargeted, low-volume and unsuccessful security attacks on your app done by botnets looking for common vulnerabilities.
+If you receive alerts for these common occurrences that cannot be avoided (but are not altogether normal either), you experience the risk of alerts being "normal", hence sharply increasing the likelihood that you'll miss a critical alert.

-Errors should have different levels of criticality; errors above a certain level should trigger notifications for those maintaining the backend.
-Alerts of a critical nature should never be "normalized" by those who receive them - if you get used to receiving alerts about irrelevant things, you might miss a critical alert.
-You will very likely have to put protocols in place to turn off or qualify alerts during production deployments (where there might be some downtime), or when reporting untargeted security attacks on your app that haven't been successful (which happen constantly to servers exposed on the internet).
+You will also have to put protocols in place to turn off or qualify alerts during production deployments (where there might be some downtime).
+This is all worth it.

 ## Conclusion

 To summarize, I believe the following four elements to be the essential features of a quality backend:

-1. Thorough validation of the inputs of each of the endpoints of the backend
+1. Thorough validation of the inputs of each of the endpoints of the backend.
-2. Thorough and zero-tolerance end-to-end tests of all the endpoints of the backend
+2. Thorough and zero-tolerance end-to-end tests of all the endpoints of the backend.
 3. A replicable setup process.
 4. An unified funnel for errors.